kipply/cupcake-template/README.md

 # Getting started

 Run the following to set up the project and install dependencies.
+(You can also use the "Use this template" button at the top instead of cloning)
 ```bash
 git clone https://github.com/kipply/cupcake-template.git && cd cupcake-template
 npm install -g node-sass-chokidar